In 2014 a receipt from the Temple Bar pub in Dublin went viral after it appeared online and a discussion about how expensive Dublin has become.

 The Church, Mary Street

-Well this one might be a little touristy, but it’s off the usual tourist route and the building itself is worth a visit.
-Built in an 18th century church this bar and restaurant has a decent menu and a massive beer garden to wile away your evening.
+Well, this one might be a little touristy, but it’s off the usual tourist route and the building itself is worth a visit.
+Built in an 18th-century church this bar and restaurant have a decent menu and a massive beer garden to wile away your evening.

 Here’s their Facebook page.

 Apart from the joys of dining out and drinking in Dublin, there is a wide range of cheap or free activities for tourist to engage in.
 Just recently Ireland’s national tourism development authority, Fáilte Ireland, released their annual list, which is seen as a definitive list, of what tourists do and see in Ireland.
 These free attractions were included: